Qualys WAS Connector

 In Qualys WAS:

-1. Navigate to Web Applications.
+1. Navigate to Web Applications to see all assets.

 In Tenable Exposure Management: